oclipa/reactjs-cheat-sheet/README.md

 ```
 In this case, both `test 2` and `test 3` will match `/new-post`, so both of their components will be displayed.

-An alternative approach is to use the Switch component.
-If Route tags are placed inside Switch tags, only the first match succeeds, e.g.:
+An alternative approach is to use the `Switch` component.
+If `Route` elements are placed inside a `Switch` element, only the first match succeeds, e.g.:
 ```jsx
   {/* test 1: if matches "/" exactly */}
   <Route path="/" exact component={Posts} />